The Game Developer's Guide to Digital Marketing

 It’s then as simple as giving them a name, and beginning to create personalized content that will attract similar types of people.

-4. Find out where you can reach these audiences
+4. Find out where you can reach these players

 Like we mentioned earlier, your buyers are at different stages of the buyer’s journey.
 This means that they’ll be looking in various places for information to fulfill their needs.

-For example, if they need your services as soon as possible, investing in Google Ads will help your business appear in their related searches.
-Whereas running a Facebook Ad campaign might serve better to reach someone who isn’t actively looking for your services but might still be interested in them.
+For example, if they want to find a new game to play as soon as possible, investing in Google Ads will help your game appear in their related searches.
+Whereas running a Facebook Ad campaign might serve better to reach someone who isn’t actively looking for your game but might still be interested in it.

 Research where audiences at different stages exist and adjust your strategy to reach them.